 match, availability of mentors and stage in career.

-new skills needed for researchers and increasing requests from our members for
+new skills needed for researchers, and increasing requests from members for

 more individualised support, we launched the Professional Mentoring Scheme.

 effective personal and professional growth.
-And what is also heartening is that
+What is also heartening is that

 Mentors learn from the experience as well."